joyent/conch-api/docs/modules/Conch::Controller::Login.md

 ## logout

-Logs a user out by expiring their session
+Logs a user out by expiring their JWT and user session

 ## refresh\_token